mpv-player/mpv/DOCS/man/en/options.rst

     features in other subtitle formats by conversion to ASS markup.
 Enabled by default if the player was compiled with libass support.

-    *NOTE*: Some of the other subtitle options were written for the old non-libass subtitle rendering system and may not work the same way or at all with libass rendering enabled.
+    *NOTE*: With ``--ass``, some of the ASS subtitle options work for non-ASS text subtitles only, because ASS subtitles include their own styling information.

 --ass-border-color=<value>
     Sets the border (outline) color for text subtitles.
 The color format is